Hockey Alberta’s Mission is to create positive opportunities and experiences FOR ALL PLAYERS through innovative leadership and exceptional service.

-Young players typically enter the game between the ages of 5-8 years through learn-to-skate and learn-to-play programs, or in the INTRO TO HOCKEY (Initiation and Novice divisions) stream.
+Young players typically enter the game between the ages of 5-8 years through learn-to-skate and learn-to-play programs, or in the Intro to Hockey (U7 and U9 divisions) stream.
 Regardless of what type of program where a player starts hockey, the emphasis should be on constant activity, fun and skill development.

-As players move beyond the beginner stages, they enter Atom (9-10 years) hockey and then progress to Peewee (11-12 years).
+As players move beyond the beginner stages, they enter U11 (9-10 years) hockey and then progress to U13 (11-12 years).
 These stages are when sport-specific skill development ramps up, along with the transfer of skills and concepts from practices to games.
-Players have the option to continue to play locally or, at the ‘Mainstream’ Peewee division, they have the option to tryout for a regional team in the AA Hockey Model.
+Players have the option to continue to play locally or, at the "Mainstream" U13 division, they have the option to tryout for a regional team in the AA Hockey Model.

 Local minor hockey associations, which are the heartbeat of hockey in each community, build on the foundation established by Hockey Alberta.
 More than 180 minor hockey associations (MHAs) across the province are members of Hockey Alberta and, as the governing body, Hockey Alberta supports those associations by providing service, tools and resources to help them excel.

 MHAs pour heart, soul, time and resources into creating a great hockey experience for youth players and their parents.
 Volunteers are the backbone of these associations, administering day-to-day functions of registration, fundraising, scheduling and overall program management.
 They are at your service, donating time, energy and talent for the love of the game and community.
 They are your first point of contact for any questions or concerns.